Art in Tanzania internship program

 “The government of Tanzania and the semiautonomous government of Zanzibar both recognize religious freedom as a principle and make efforts to protect it.”
 (3)

 The presence of its different religions has shaped Tanzanian society.
 Arab Muslims have introduced Islam and the Swahili language.
-The Indigenous Spirituality people helped in keeping the Tanzanian traditions alive.
+The Indigenous Spirituality people helped preserve Tanzanian traditions.
 Christian missionaries provided education and health care to the population, which helped develop the nation.
 Every religion is celebrated equally: “religious holidays such as Christmas, Easter, Eid-el-Fitr, and Prophet Mohammed’s birthday are all given equal emphasis.”
 (1)

 Religion is not a big deal for people living on Tanzania’s mainland.
 People believe in the God they want, and everyone accepts it.
-Mosques make a lot of noise, but so do gospel churches.
-People are respectful of other people’s beliefs: They see each other as human beings and don’t emphasize other religious belonging.
+Mosques can be pretty loud, but so can gospel churches.
+People are respectful of others’ beliefs: They see each other as human beings and don’t emphasise their different religious affiliations.

 I talked with Ruth Mgalula and Hadija Mohammed, Christians and Muslims.
-These are some of the stories they told me to help me understand the cohabitation of religions in Tanzania.
+These are some of the stories they shared with me to help me understand the coexistence of religions in Tanzania.

 Ruth’s quote:

-The common thing to do when the two aren’t from the same religion is to change religion for the other.
+A common practice when the two individuals are from different religions is to convert to the other’s faith.
 The thing is, when you change religion, you change a lot in your beliefs.
 People will notice that you change, and they may talk to you about it, but no more.
 People are letting others be.

 Hadija’s quote